-If you’ve ever bought a Masakage knife, you probably noticed that each box contains a 5 Yen coin.
-This is used to “purchase” the knife from the person presenting it to you.
-Upon accepting your brand new knife, all you gotta do is remove the coin, admire its beauty, and then give it back to the person who bought it for you.
+The truth is, this is done in many cultures to counteract the bad vibes that a gift knife may unintentionally bring.
+The coin is used to symbolically “purchase” the knife from the person presenting it to you.
+Upon accepting their brand new knife, all they have to do is remove the coin, admire its beauty, and then give it back to you.
 Now the transaction is complete, and your relationship can remain unharmed!

 Sign up to get the latest on sales, new releases and more …